-My most popular blog entry in 2010 was “The No Asshole Rule” which was inspired by a class I took from Professor Robert Sutton.
+One of my most popular blogs is “The No Asshole Rule” which was inspired by a class I took from Professor Robert Sutton.
 Sutton encourages companies to get rid of workplace assholes who deliberately make co-workers feel bad about themselves and who are openly aggressive to others with less power.
-While there’s an on-line self-assessment with 24 questions, I’ve found that the simple question ‘Do people feel more or less energized after talking to you?’ is a good proxy for your affect on others.
+While there’s a detailed on-line self-assessment, I’ve found that the simple question ‘Do people feel more or less energized after talking to you?’ to be a good proxy for your affect on others.

 Not surprisingly, Wiseman and McKeown found that Multipliers have a positive and profitable effect on organizations.
 They get more done with less, they’re better at attracting people and developing talent, and their groups are viewed as more innovative.
 Here’s a video from the authors talking more about the book:

 When recruiting people, the book suggests two interview questions to help distinguish Diminishers from Multipliers: